robinje/multi-user-dungeon/README.md

 - [ ] Improve the input filters
 - [ ] Create administrative interface.
 - [ ] Force Password Resets when needed.
-- [ ] Allow starting room to me set by Archtype.
+- [ ] Allow starting room to be set by Archtype.

 ## Project Overview